R35007/new-file-template-vscode-extension/README.md

     "foobar": "foo bar",
     "lorem": "Lorem ipsum dolor sit amet consectetur adipisicing elit."
   },
-  "inputDetails": {
-    // This object helps to define the user inputs "ext": {
+  // This object helps to define the user inputs "input": {
+    // Add default value for the input fileName
+    // By directly setting a string here, on generating a file from Template it will not prompt the user for ${input.fileName}
+    // Example: If we add "componentName":"ButtonComponent" -> Then on generating a files from template will not prompt "componentName" to the user and use this as a default value
+    // Adding a direct value here will also generate all predefined cases.
+Example: ${fileName_toPascalCase}, ${fileName_toCamelCase} etc...
+    "fileName": "index",
+    "ext": {
       // ${input.ext} will access this config
-      "description": "Please select the file Extension", // description of the input "options": [".js", ".jsx", ".ts", ".tsx", ".json", ".java", ".txt", ".md"] // If options are given then it will prompt a quick pick
+      "title": "Extension", // Title of the Quick Pick.
+If not provided it shows the variable name in Title case.
+Ex: Ext "placeHolder": "Please select the file Extension", // description of the input
+      // If options are given then it will prompt a quick pick
+      // "options": [".js", ".jsx", ".ts", ".tsx", ".json", ".java", ".txt", ".md"]
+      // or
+      "options": [
+        { "label": ".tsx", "description": "Typescript React", "value": ".tsx", "picked": true }, { "label": ".ts", "description": "Typescript", "value": ".ts" }, { "label": ".jsx", "description": "Javascript React", "value": ".jsx" }, { "label": ".js", "description": "Javascript", "value": ".js" }, { "label": ".json", "description": "Json", "value": ".json" }, { "label": ".java", "description": "Java", "value": ".java" }, { "label": ".txt", "description": "Text", "value": ".txt" }, { "label": ".md", "description": "Markdown", "value": ".md" }
+      ]
     },
     "componentName": {
       // ${input.componentName} will access this config
-      // Set a default value for the componentName variable
+      // Set a pre filled value for the componentName variable prompt "value": "AppComponent",
-      // Note: setting default value to a input is different form giving a value in _config.json -> input.componentName.
-      // Giving a value in _config.json -> input.componentName will not prompt the user input
-      // Adding a default value here will still prompt the user input with prefilled value.
-      "default": "MyComponent",
+      // By default all inputs will prompted to the user on demand when the selected file or folder contains a text ${input.<user variable>}.
+Ex: ${input.componentName}
+      // If this prop is set to true then it will always prompts the user input even if file or folder  doesn't contains the text ${input.<user variable>}
+      // By setting this true we can directly access variable as ${componentName_toPascalCase} instead of ${_toPascalCase(`${input.componentName}`)}, "promptAlways": false,
-      "description": "Please provide a componentName in pascal case", "convert": "toPascalCase" // Provide the converted method name to convert your value by default }
+      "placeHolder": "Please provide a componentName in pascal case",
+      // custom validator. return a error string if validation fails else return an empty string to proceed
+      // will be validated on change
+      "validator": "${value?.trim().length >= 5 ? '' : 'Please Enter a minimum 5 characters'}",
+      // This will be invoked after the user enters the input.
+Here we can add prefix or suffix or return any default value
+      // In this example I have just converted the value into _toPascalCase "afterInput": "${value?.trim().length ? _toPascalCase(value) : ''}"
+      // or
+      // "afterInput": "prefix-${value}-suffix"
+    }
   }
 }